astroq91/helios/README.md

 <!-- ABOUT THE PROJECT -->
 # About The Project

-Helios is a general purpose 3D game engine written in C++23.
+Helios is a general purpose 3D game engine written in C++23, for Windows and Linux.
 It currently has the following features:

 * Instance based rendering, using [Vulkan].
 * Physics using [Nvidia PhysX], for simulating rigidbodies (only boxes)